pouriyajamshidi/tcping/README.md

 ## Download

-We offer prebuilt binaries for various OSes and architectures.
+We offer prebuilt binaries for various OSes and architectures (Windows, Linux and macOS).
 You can find them on [the release page](https://github.com/pouriyajamshidi/tcping/releases/latest/).

 When the download is complete, head to the [usage](#usage) section.